decentralized-identity/bbs-signature/draft-bbs-signatures.md

 hash\_to\_curve\_g2(ostr) -> P
 : The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G2 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
 The algorithm first requires selection of the pairing friendly curve and digest algorithm, once selected the isogeny simplified SWU map to compute a point in G2 using the random oracle method.
 The domain separation tag value is dst.

-point\_to\_octets\_min(P) -> ostr
+point\_to\_octets(P) -> ostr
-: returns the canonical representation of the point P as an octet string in compressed form.
+: returns the canonical representation of the point P as an octet string.
 This operation is also known as serialization.
-(FIXME: This either requires a normative wire format or a reference to the normative wire format)

-point\_to\_octets\_norm(P) -> ostr
-: returns the canonical representation of the point P as an octet string in uncompressed form.
-This operation is also known as serialization.
-(FIXME: This either requires a normative wire format or a reference to the normative wire format)

 octets\_to\_point(ostr) -> P
 : returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point\_to\_octets.
 This operation is also known as deserialization.
-Consumes either compressed or uncompressed ostr.

 subgroup\_check(P) -> VALID or INVALID
 : returns VALID when the point P is an element of the subgroup of order r, and INVALID otherwise.
 This function can always be implemented by checking that r \* P is equal to the identity element.
 In some cases, faster checks may also exist, e.g., [Bowe19].